SEIR-7-06/mongoose-lesson/README.md

 const Schema = mongoose.Schema; //mongoose has many properties on it.
 One is a constructor function for Schemas

 const articleSchema = new Schema({
-	title:  { type: String, required: true, unique: true }, //can say whether we want properties to be required or unique
+	title:  { type: String, required: true }, //can say whether we want properties to be required or unique
 	author: { type: String, required: true },
 	body:   String,
 	comments: [{ body: String, commentDate: Date }], // can have arrays of objects with specific properties